Generic selectors

 Other Options

-All the fish mentioned in this guide are excellent options for a 55-gallon setup, although there are hundreds of other species that will thrive in this versatile tank size.
-I’ve narrowed this list down to just 21 options but you can get much more inspiration by exploring some of my other helpful guides.
+All the fish mentioned in this guide are excellent options for a 55-gallon setup, and there are hundreds more species that thrive in this versatile tank size.
+Looking for more inspiration?
+Check out these guides:

 What fish can you put in a 55-gallon fish tank?